 The price for a full day is £13.
 The car park has a 6ft 3” height restriction, check the height of your vehicle if you’re using a roof rack carrier.

 Get ready for your ride

 Your fundraising helps our researchers make more discoveries and keep more hearts beating.

 Create an online fundraising page - it's the easiest way to get sponsored.
 Share your page on Facebook, Twitter and by email so your family and friends can sponsor you.

 Create your fundraising page

 Take a look at our fundraising guide for more inspirational ideas to boost your fundraising.

 Get fit for your challenge

-These are challenging runs and you'll need to have a good level of fitness to take part.
-Plan your training with expert tips and advice in our training zone
+This is a challenging ride and you'll need to have a good level of fitness to take part.
+Plan your training with expert tips and advice in our training zone.

 Being active is an important part of reducing your risk of developing cardiovascular disease.
 Get more heart health tips